ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

 constructor() public {
     // All smart contracts rely on external transactions to trigger its functions.
     // `msg` is a global variable that includes relevant data on the given transaction,
-    // such as the address of the sender and the ETH value included in the transaction.
+    // such as the address of the sender and the CLK value included in the transaction.
     // Learn more: https://solidity.readthedocs.io/en/v0.5.10/units-and-global-variables.html#block-and-transaction-properties
     owner = msg.sender;
 }